-- 1. The personal representative of the estate of the deceased is..... - 2.
-The personal representative has authority to administer the estate without court supervision pursuant to the Independent Administration of Estates Act: - [ ] with full authority pursuant to the Independent Administration of Estates Act; or - [] with limited authority pursuant to the Independent Administration of Estates Act.
-(There is no authority, without court supervision, to: (1) sell or exchange real property; (2) grant an option to purchase real property; or (3) borrow money with the loan secured by an encumbrance upon real property.) - 3.
-On or after......(date), the personal representative will take the following action without court supervision:
+- [] full authority for the personal representative to administer the estate pursuant to the Independent Administration of Estates Act. - [] limited authority to administer the estate pursuant to the Independent Administration of Estates Act.
+(There is no authority, without court supervision, to: (1) sell or exchange real property; (2) grant an option to purchase real property; or (3) borrow money with the loan secured by an encumbrance upon real property.) - [] a directive for the establishment of a blocked account for sums in excess of \$.....;